Hashim Jawan Bakht: Minister of Finance, Punjab (2018–2022)

-On 27 August 2018, Bakht was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed as Provincial Minister of Punjab for Finance.
+On 27 August 2018, Bakht was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed Provincial Minister of Punjab for Finance.
 During his tenure as Provincial Minister of Punjab for Finance, he introduced budgets and financial legislation advocating for development in sectors of Punjab alongside Chief Minister Usman Buzdar and the PTI-led government.

 2019-20 Budget

 In June 2019, Bakht presented the provincial budget of Punjab worth Rs.
-2.36 trillion focusing on South Punjab’s development.
+2.36 trillion focusing on South Punjab's development.
 The budget included a total outlay of Rs.
 2.36 trillion for the fiscal year 2019-20 and a tax collection target of Rs.
 388.4 billion.
 Of the total budget, an amount of Rs.
 350 billion was earmarked for development, while Rs.
 1,298.80 billion was allocated for total expenditures.
 Out of the total development budget, 35% was allocated for South Punjab, an area of concern for development.